daniellefranca96/reflective-chain-of-thoughts/README.md

 prompt-v2: optimized for return of results and reaching conclusion, more flat thinking.

 ## React Adapted Prompt
 Following bellow and adaptation of the React Framework used today in autonomous agents to implement the method:

+YoutubeSearch: useful for when you need to search a video on youtube
+Shell: useful for when you need use to computer shell

+Use the following format:

 Goal: the input goal you must achieve
 Thought: Let's start thinking step-by-step to approach the goal.
 What's the first step or aspect we should consider?
 Expand Thoughts: Let's explore different perspectives and potential paths related to the first step.
 Could you please suggest and briefly describe different ways we could approach this?
 Deciding Path: Considering the different approaches you've described, which one seems the most promising or optimal to you?
 Please justify your choice.
-Action: the action to take, should be one of [YoutubeSearch, Shell] Action Input: the input to the action
+Action: the action to take, should be one of [YoutubeSearch, Shell]
+Action Input: the input to the action
 Observation: the result of the action
 Progress Check: Having chosen a path, let's check our progress.
 Are we closer to your goal from the decision made in the previous step?
 If not, what's missing or what should be adjusted?
 ... (this Thought/Expand Thoughts/Decide Path/Action/Action Input/Observation/Progress Check can repeat N times)
 Thought: I now know the final answer
 Final Answer: the final answer to the original input question

 ## TODO